T2 road (Zambia)

 The T2 is a trunk road in Zambia.
 The road runs from the Tunduma border with Tanzania via Mpika, Kabwe and Lusaka to the Chirundu border with Zimbabwe.
 The road is the longest route of the country, as it is approximately 1155 km.
-The route from Mpika to Kafue is a toll road.
+The route from Nakonde to Kafue is a toll road.
 The route from Tanzania to Lusaka is Zambia's Great North Road and is part of the Tanzam Highway.